mmoya26/dollarguard/README.md

 ##  Todo in general

+- Do different view for mobile users for the expenses table

+- Do different view for mobile users for the percentage overview section

+- Update header

 - Add delete option for specific year (in case user enters the wrong year in the new active year form)

 - Add loading state for monthly cards when editing and fetching data